 Manya Matveev Interior February 02nd, 2017

-Natzu Shimizu Living Room September 13th, 2017
+Rosetta Loreta Living Room September 16th, 2017

 Natzu Shimizu Kitchen September 16th, 2017

-Manya Matveev Bedroom September 13th, 2017
+Manya Matveev Bedroom September 16th, 2017

 However as I often remind myself that's no reason to settle for sloppy sleeping quarters.
 Here's a step‐by‐step guide to a well‐dressed pretty and polished bed.
 If you've got another great tip share it in the Comments below!
 Break out the iron.
 If you're anything like me you'd rather walk through Death Valley at high noon in a parka than put your iron to its intended use.
 (Full disclosure: The last time I unearthed mine it had cobwebs on it.)
 But pressed linens are crisp linens so face your nemesis.
 A standard ironing board is too small to handle sheets with ease – cover an inexpensive folding table or even a large sheet of plywood with heatproof foam or batting to give you more surface area to work with.
 Don't forget the bed skirt and shams while you're at it.
 Center and straighten the bedskirt.
 If your bed style doesn't require a skirt you can skip this step though you may want to invest in a box‐spring cover if your box spring is exposed.
 Pull the mattress pad smooth.
 Nothing ruins bedtime comfort faster than a lumpy bottom layer and pads are notorious for bunching in the center of the bed.
 Tuck the fitted sheet tightly.
 For optimal fit use an extra‐deep sheet if you have a pillow‐top or an especially tall mattress; otherwise a standard size should work fine.
 Pull it taut and tuck the edges beneath the mattress.
 Drape the flat sheet.
 Now the tricky part begins.
 Center the flat sheet on the bed with equal overhang on either side.
 Align the top edge with the top edge of the mattress.